 As an online game dev school and Unreal Academic Partner, we're here to help you gain speed and confidence with industry-leading software, equip you with the latest game production techniques, and graduate with original work to show employers.

-You'll will be introduced to the Unreal Engine editor and see how the editor interacts with C++ code while building levels and gameplay elements.
+You'll be introduced to the Unreal Engine editor and see how the editor interacts with C++ code while building levels and gameplay elements.
 Blueprints will be introduced as another way to visually add logic to your games.
 You'll build a simple game with input, collision, basic AI, User Interface and audio.

 In this term, you will tackle some more advanced uses of the Unreal Engine for a more complete picture of developing Unreal games, including character animations, particle effects, serialization, loading and streaming levels.
 Finish the term by developing your own fully playable game from scratch.

 This final term is dedicated to getting you job-ready!
 With your mentor’s guidance, you’ll polish your best work for your portfolio and learn how to develop your competitive edge, market yourself, and make the best possible impression in front of employers.
-You'll also receive additional 1-on-1 career support, portfolio reviews, and industry insights from CG Spectrum's Career Development Manager.
+You'll also receive additional 1-on-1 career support, portfolio reviews, and industry insights from CG Spectrum's Career Coach.

 While at Ubisoft, AAA programmer Firas released almost a game a year including Far Cry 3, 4, 5, Assassin's Creed 3, Your Shape, Splinter Cell: Blacklist and Watchdogs 2 and 3.Read full bio